Managing SNMP

 SNMP Clear Trap

-SNMP trap messages are sent whenever a threshold is reached or HW failure happens like PSU failure/removal.
-SNMP clear trap message is sent whenever threshold is less than user specified range or HW failure is fixed such as PSU starts working.
+SNMP trap messages are sent whenever a threshold is reached, or an HW failure happens, like PSU failure/removal.
+An SNMP clear trap message is sent whenever a threshold is less than the specified range or the HW failure is fixed, such as when the PSU starts working.

 There is no command to enable this feature.
-This feature is automatically enabled when SNMP trap is configured in the Controller.
+This feature is automatically enabled when configuring the SNMP trap on the Controller.

-SNMP traps which do not have associated clear traps have other ways of notifying state change.
-For example link up and link down traps are sent when the link goes up and down.
-All SNMP traps and clear trap settings are listed under /etc/snmp/snmpd.conf file.
+SNMP traps that do not have associated clear traps have other ways of notifying state change.
+For example, link up and link down traps are sent when the link goes up and down.
+The /etc/snmp/snmpd.conf file lists all SNMP traps and clear trap settings.

-Note: SNMP clear traps will be sent without any prior associated SNMP traps when system comes up or there is any SNMP config change.
+Note: SNMP clear traps will be sent without any prior associated SNMP traps when the system comes up or there is any SNMP configuration change.
 Ignore these SNMP clear traps.

 SNMP clear trap messages are not supported on DMF switches running EOS.